How to use SubReports in Page Reports

 Subreport layout

 We need to bind the SubReport control to the child report using the “ReportName” property of the SubReport control in the Properties window.
-Here, we can select a report file either from the ActiveReports Server or a file directory.
+Here, we can select a report file from the file directory

 Step 3.
 Pass a Parameter